Stand Treatment Prescription Definitions

 TMP On-site Visit

 The timber management planning process (TMP) specifies that the stand needs a site visit to accurately determine stand condition in order to make a management prescription.
-As an example, a mature birch stand in a birch decline area inventoried ten years
+As an example, a mature birch stand in a birch decline area is inventoried 10 years.

 SFRMP On-site Visit

 The Subsection Forest Resource Management Plan (SFRMP) identified this stand as one requiring a field visit to determine the detailed management prescription.
-Stands with this prescription may have been identified as High Risk Low Volume (HRLV) in the SFRMP based on one or more of the following 1) stands coded as high risk in CSA forest inventory; 2) significant insect or disease damage to the main species in the stand; 3) stands over rotation age at time of survey with total stand volume less than eight cords per acre (i.e., low volume); 4) or a very old stand, e.g. aspen over 80 years old.
-Also, referred to as a low-density stand pool which includes stands with very low stocking or volume per acre.
-The stand will be field visited to determine if it will be appraised and sold on a timber sale; managed for the regenerating species; regenerated through the use of forest development practices such as site preparation and planting; or updated through re-inventory of the stand.
+Stands with this prescription may have been identified as high risk low volume (HRLV) in the SFRMP based on one or more of the following 1) stands coded as high risk in CSA forest inventory, 2) stands with significant insect or disease damage to the main species, 3) stands over rotation age at the time of the survey with total stand volume less than 8 cords per acre (i.e., low volume), or 4) very old stands (e.g., aspen over 80 years old).
+This is also referred to as a low-density stand pool, which includes stands with very low stocking or volume per acre.
+The stand is field visited to determine if it will be appraised and sold on a timber sale, managed for the regenerating species, regenerated through the use of forest development practices such as site preparation and planting, or updated through reinventory of the stand.
 SFRMP plans provide guidance on the management of stands assigned this prescription.

 Re-Inventory

-Stand attribute data is determined to be so inaccurate that re-inventory is required.
+Stand attribute data are determined to be so inaccurate that reinventory is required.